-E-payment system is a way of making transactions or paying for goods and services through an electronic medium without the use of check or cash.
+An e-payment system is a way of making transactions or paying for goods and services through an electronic medium, without the use of checks or cash.
 It’s also called an electronic payment system or online payment system.
 Read on to learn more.

-The electronic payment system has grown increasingly over the last decades due to the widely spread of internet-based banking and shopping.
-As the world advance more on technology development, a lot of electronic payment systems and payment processing devices have been developed to increase, improve and provide secure e-payment transactions while decreasing the percentage of check and cash transaction.
+The electronic payment system has grown increasingly over the last decades due to the growing spread of internet-based banking and shopping.
+As the world advances more with technology development, we can see the rise of electronic payment systems and payment processing devices.
+As these increase, improve, and provide ever more secure online payment transactions the percentage of check and cash transactions will decrease.

 Electronic payment methods

 One of the most popular payment forms online are credit and debit cards.
 Besides them, there are also alternative payment methods, such as bank transfers, electronic wallets, smart cards or bitcoin wallet (bitcoin is the most popular cryptocurrency).

 E-payment methods could be classified into two areas, credit payment systems and cash payment systems.

 - Credit Card — A form of the e-payment system which requires the use of the card issued by a financial institute to the cardholder for making payments online or through an electronic device, without the use of cash.